Chat with us, powered by LiveChat Jeep Wheel Bolt Patterns & Lug Nut Torque Specs | Quadratec Skip to main content

 Reference

-Sometimes it is inevitable.
-You like the wheels on your Jeep, but just saw a set on another Wrangler that you love more.
-Or, maybe you gave those wheels a bit of 'off-road' rock rash the last time you were on an adventure and want to change.
-Perhaps it is just time.
-It happens, but when it does and you are ready to pull the trigger on some new ones, it definitely can be a bit confusing on what wheel bolt pattern is right for your rig.
-You may know the wheel size you need thanks to your tires, but bolt pattern is a different story.
-That's because, while most Jeeps have a five lugs, different models have different spacing between the lugs.
-For example, all JK Wrangler vehicles (2007-18) have a 5x5 bolt pattern - meaning five lugs with a five inch spacing.
+When upgrading your Jeep Wheels, whether for style, performance, or a lift kit, ensuring you match the correct bolt pattern and apply the right lug-nut torque is crucial for safety, performance and legal fitment.
+Mismatched wheels can lead to vibration, premature wear, or, worse, wheel separation.
+Now, you may know the wheel size you need thanks to your tires, but the bolt pattern is a different story.
+That's because, while most Jeep Wheels have five lug nuts, different models have different lug-nut spacings.
+For example, all JK Wrangler vehicles (2007-18) have a 5x5 bolt pattern—meaning five lugs with a 5-inch spacing.
 Earlier TJ Wrangler models (1997-06) and YJ editions (1987-95) employ a 5x4.5 pattern.
-Other Jeeps may use different lug set ups, so our Jeep-specific chart below breaks down vehicle year/model and bolt pattern to help you decide which one exactly represents your vehicle.
+Other Jeeps may use different lug setups, so our Jeep-specific chart below breaks down vehicle year/model and bolt pattern to help you decide which one exactly represents your vehicle.

 Vehicle/Year Ranges OEM Wheel Size Lug Pattern Stud Size Hub Center Bore